scoulomb/myDNS/understand-dns/3-DNS-solution-providers/wip.md

-do dns forwarder
+[I AM HERE], all before ok YES

+Next azure and view
-[here where 3 is ok and explore azure and the view] Note that in BIND API we have view/zone. voir mail
+Note that in BIND API we have view/zone. voir mail

 ## Bind view

 see